mamertmg/playgrounds/README.md

 ### Detail page
 - Playground, Event, Lost&Found CRUD linked

+### Landing page
+- completed search input behaviour + redirect to search result page

+### Search result page
+- defined behaviour when user redirected from landing page and when search page is opened directly

 ## Usage

 First install [Node.js](http://nodejs.org/) and [MongoDB](https://docs.mongodb.com/manual/installation/).
 Then download this repository and from its root execute the command